What makes Beachbody’s beginner program YOUv2 so enjoyable is the vivacious Super Trainer, Leandro Carvalho.

 And we got great results!
 The second round was very popular.

 I really like this program.
 It’s going to help a lot of people.
 The cast was a group of wonderful women — so much energy, so beautiful.
 We had so much fun.
 Everything went so well.

 I’m so happy to help people lose weight and inspire them to work toward that goal.
 It’s so rewarding to me.
 When you lose a lot of weight, it’s like getting your life back.

-A lot of the Beachbody programs are too hard for beginners—especially overweight beginners.
-So, this group of people are left out.
-Our goal was to create something that was easy to follow, was fun and could open the door to fitness.
+Some Beachbody programs may be too hard for beginners — especially overweight beginners.
+Our goal was to create something that’s easy to follow, fun, and can open the door to fitness.

 I tell my clients all the time, “Be patient, be consistent, and love yourself.”